-Students in the William James College School Psychology Program are in field placements each semester of full-time enrollment beginning in the first semester.
-As part of the practicum and internship model at William James College, students work closely with highly-skilled field site supervisors and participate in academic seminars as part of our curriculum to support and complement the field experience.
+Students in the William James College School Psychology MA/CAGS Program are in field placements each semester of full-time enrollment beginning in the first semester.
+As part of the practicum and internship model at William James College, students work closely with highly-skilled field site supervisors and participate in academic seminars to support and complement the field experience.

-Year 1: 10 hour per week practicum in an elementary school setting
+Year 1: One and a half days per week practicum in an elementary school setting.

-Year 2: 15 hour per week practicum in a secondary school setting
+Year 2: Two and a half days per week practicum in a secondary school setting.

 Year 3: Full-time internship in the final year.

-In addition, first year students receive a unique and valuable introduction to clinical work by serving as "child associates" in Primary Project, an empirically-validated preventative mental health program and a program housed in our Freedman Center for Child and Family Development.
-Child associates meet weekly with primary grade students who are at risk for adjustment problems for individual child-led play sessions.
-These field placements are designed to be of value for both the trainee and the host school district.
-They are an indispensable feature of graduate training at William James College: which features the integration of formal instruction with related field work.
+As part of first year practicum, students receive a unique and valuable introduction to clinical work through training and practice in the methodology of Primary Project, an empirically-validated preventative mental health program, which is housed in our Freedman Center for Child and Family Development.
+Practicum students meet weekly with primary grade children who are at risk for adjustment problems for individual child-led play sessions.
+First year students gain various additional experiences with assessment and student support.

-William James College establishes ongoing relationships, or partnerships, with schools and school districts that offer practicum placements consistent with William James College School Psychology Program standards.
+William James College establishes ongoing relationships with schools and school districts that offer practicum and internship placements consistent with William James College School Psychology Program standards.
 First and second year practicum placements are arranged or facilitated for students.
 Alternatively, students may choose to apply competitively for second year practicum placements that are not exclusive to a given training program, or may investigate prospective new sites.
-Placements initiated by students, however, must be reviewed by the School Psychology Program's field placement supervisor and determined to meet program standards (e.g., the opportunity to practice skills association with concurrent coursework, the required amount of field supervision).
+Placements initiated by students, however, must be reviewed by the School Psychology Program's Associate Director of Field Education and determined to meet program standards (e.g., the opportunity to practice skills association with concurrent coursework, the required amount of field supervision).

-- a minimum of 1200 hours, or which at least 600 must be in a school setting,
+- A minimum of 1200 hours, of which at least 600 must be in a school setting;

-- opportunities to provide a broad range of services that address most of the NASP domains of practice, and,
+- Opportunities to provide a broad range of services that address the NASP domains of practice, and;